dadashkarimi/functional-optimal-transport/README.md

 ```

 ## Reconstructing Connectmes
-Here we want to transport the time series data from source to target parcellation.
-Once, we learned the mapping for each time frame, we are gonna apply it to the source distribution with n dimensionality to get target distribution with n dimensionality.
 At the end, all the transported distibutions will be stacked on top of each other to create time series data that we can correlate them to get a matrix of m by m connectome.
+We use Pearson correlation to create the matrices.

 ```python
 all_behav_test = all_behav[test_index,]